 Assessment: Class record (tests, tutorials, workshop and laboratory record) counts 50%; one 2-hour examination counts 50%.
-A subminimum of 40% is required for theory examination paper.
+A subminimum of 40% is required for the theory examination paper.
+Although a supplementary examination is usually granted for a final grade in the range 45-49%, a supplementary examination may also be granted for certain key courses in the range 40-44% under conditions agreed to by the Deans of EBE and Science, normally involving a mandatory presupp tutoring and revision programme.